Web Design and SEO: How They Work Together

 In other words, it’s important in this day and age to have a website that is visible across all platforms or half your audience will miss you.
 But if you consider SEO, it’s actually more than half.

-Related Reading: 8 Basic SEO Tips To Improve Your Blog
+Related Reading: Pinterest SEO Tips To Improve Your Search Engine Ranking

 If your website is not responsive enough to be seen on all platforms, search engines will HATE you.
 Seriously, having an unresponsive site is probably the biggest SEO killer there is.